Aliases for GNAL Gene

 GeneCards Summary for GNAL Gene

 GNAL (Guanine Nucleotide Binding Protein (G Protein), Alpha Activating Activity Polypeptide, Olfactory Type) is a Protein Coding gene.
 Diseases associated with GNAL include dystonia 25 and autosomal dominant focal dystonia, dyt25.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
+Among its related pathways are GPCR Pathway and GPCR Pathway.
 GO annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is GNAS.

 UniProtKB/Swiss-Prot for GNAL Gene